Good day fellow Hard-Chargers

 I’m sure you’ve seen the process of what it takes to become a professional athlete.
 It not only takes an amazing amount of talent but also a sheer sensational amount of determination, dedication and hard work.

-From there you’re drafted to a professional organization and you now represent a franchise, you make the team and from there sign a contract in which you get guaranteed money.
-(BOOM!)
+From there you’re drafted to a professional organization and you now represent a franchise, you make the team and sign a contract in which you get guaranteed money.

-You’re now a professional athlete and your life is changed forever, you have endorsement deals, guaranteed money, and a solid fan base.
-I mean at this point you’re on cloud 9, well until one of those veteran players reminds you that you’re nothing more than a rookie, and that there is nothing special or sensational about you.
+You’re now a professional athlete, and your life is changed forever you have endorsement deals, guaranteed money, and a solid fan base.

 Now with that being said I wanna focus on the fact that U.S. Marine Corps infantry, Reconnaissance, and MARSOC are also athletes in their own right.